ARM-software/progress64/README.md

 Notes
 ----
-The hazard pointer implementation is non-blocking (wait-free) when a thread has space for more retired objects than the total number of hazard pointers (for all threads).
+* The hazard pointer implementation is non-blocking (wait-free) when a thread has space for more retired objects than the total number of hazard pointers (for all threads).
-The hazard pointer API will actually use the QSBR implementation when 'nrefs' (number of hazard pointers per thread) is set to 0 when the hazard pointer domain is allocated.
+* The hazard pointer API will actually use the QSBR implementation when 'nrefs' (number of hazard pointers per thread) is set to 0 when the hazard pointer domain is allocated.
-The resizeable reassembly function is experimental and have not yet endured a stress test.
+* The resizeable reassembly function is experimental and has not yet endured a stress test.
+* The Treiber stack is experimental.
+The major purpose of the Treiber stack is to demonstrate different types of ABA workarounds.
+* When using Safe Memory Reclamation for ABA workaround with the Treiber stack, LIFO order is not guaranteed (so not really a stack...)

 TODO
 ----
 * Some missing examples
-* Multithreaded test programs for e.g. hash table, reassembly, reorder
+* Multithreaded stress test programs for e.g. hash table, reassembly, reorder

 License
 ----